beanstalkd/beaneater/README.md

 and run `bundle install` to install the dependency.

-## Breaking Changes since 1.x!
+## Breaking Changes since 1.0!

+Starting in 1.0, we removed the concept of the `Beaneater::Pool` which introduced considerable complexity into this gem.

-* Beginning from version 1.0.0 the support for Beaneater::Pool has been dropped.
+* Beginning from version 1.0.0 the support for `Beaneater::Pool` has been dropped.
 The specific feature may be supported again in the next versions as separate module or through a separate gem.
 If you want to use the pool feature you should switch to 0.x stable branches instead.
-* ```find_all``` method has been dropped, since it is no more necessary.
+* `Jobs#find_all` method has been removed, since it is no longer necessary.

+To manage a pool of beanstalkd instances, we'd prefer to leave the handling to the developer or other higher-level libraries.

 ## Quick Overview: